 2. Execution Score (E-Score)

-The Execution Score (E Score) evaluates how well the gymnast performs the vault, focusing on technical skill, form, and landing.
-The E Score is assigned by a panel of judges and can be awarded up to a maximum of 10.0, with deductions made for execution errors.
+The Execution Score (E-Score) evaluates the gymnast’s performance on the vault, focusing on the technical execution, form, and landing.
+The E-Score can be awarded up to a maximum of 10.0, but deductions are applied based on the gymnast’s performance.

 Key Factors in the Execution Score

-- Pre-Flight (Takeoff Phase): Judges assess the gymnast’s speed, power, and form on the vaulting table, looking for a strong, controlled takeoff.
-Any issues like insufficient speed or poor form may lead to deductions.
+- Pre-Flight (Takeoff Phase): Judges assess the gymnast’s speed, power, and form as they take off from the vaulting table.
+A strong, controlled takeoff is essential.
+Deductions can be made for poor form or insufficient speed.

 - Flight (Aerial Phase): During the airborne phase, judges focus on the gymnast’s height, distance, and form in the air.
-They assess the cleanliness of flips and twists, as well as any visible errors like under-rotation, over-rotation, or poor body alignment.
+They assess the cleanliness of flips and twists, as well as visible errors like under-rotation or over-rotation.

-- Landing: The final moment of the vault, and possibly the most crucial.
-A gymnast must land with steady control, without stepping, hopping, or stumbling.
-Small steps may lead to deductions, and a fall typically results in a major deduction (up to 1.0 point or more).
+- Landing: The final and most crucial phase.
+The gymnast must land with steady control, avoiding steps, hops, or instability.
+A fall (using hands or knees for support) typically results in a major deduction, often 1.0 point or more.

 Deductions for Execution Errors

-Deductions are based on the severity of the errors made during the vault:
+Deductions are made based on the severity of errors during the vault:

-- Large Step (0.3): A bigger step to stabilize results in a more significant deduction.
+- Large Step (0.3): A larger step to stabilize balance.

 - Leg Separation (0.1–0.2): Separation of the legs during the vault results in a small deduction.

-- Under-Rotation or Over-Rotation (0.3–1.0): Significant deductions are applied for incomplete or excessive rotations.
+- Under-Rotation or Over-Rotation (0.3–1.0): Incomplete or excessive rotations lead to significant deductions.

 How the Final Score is Calculated

-Once the Start Value (SV) and Execution Score (E Score) are determined, the total score for the vault is calculated by adding the two together:
+Once the Start Value (SV) and Execution Score (E-Score) are determined, the gymnast’s final score for the vault is calculated by adding the two scores together:

-For example, a gymnast performing a Yurchenko double back with a Start Value of 5.4, but with some minor deductions, could have an Execution Score (E Score) of 9.4.
-The total vault score would then be:
+For example, if a gymnast performs a Yurchenko double back vault with a Start Value of 5.4, but incurs minor deductions, their Execution Score might be 9.4.
+The total score would be:

-This total score reflects both the vault’s inherent difficulty and the quality of execution.
-Higher difficulty vaults provide more potential points, but the gymnast must perform them with minimal deductions to maximize their score.
+This score reflects both the vault’s inherent difficulty and the gymnast’s execution.
+Higher difficulty vaults have the potential for a higher score, but the gymnast must execute the vault cleanly to maximize the score.

 Vault in International Competitions

-At major international competitions like the Olympics or World Championships, vaults are judged by a panel of 5 to 7 judges.
-Two judges evaluate the D-Score (difficulty), while the remaining judges focus on the E-Score (execution).
-The highest and lowest scores are discarded, and the middle scores are averaged to determine the gymnast’s final score.
+At major international events like the Olympics or World Championships, vaults are judged by a panel of 5 to 7 judges.
+Typically, two judges assess the D-Score (difficulty), while the remaining judges evaluate the E-Score (execution).
+The highest and lowest scores are discarded, and the middle scores are averaged to calculate the final score.

 Vault in Gymnastics: One Attempt or Two?

-In gymnastics competitions, the number of vault attempts a gymnast is permitted varies based on the competition phase and level:
+The number of vault attempts permitted varies by competition phase and level:

-For example, at the 2024 Summer Olympics, Simone Biles secured her seventh Olympic gold medal in the vault final, performing a Yurchenko double pike and a Cheng vault.
+For example, at the 2024 Summer Olympics, Simone Biles secured her seventh Olympic gold medal in the vault final, performing the Yurchenko double pike and the Cheng vault—two vaults that highlight her technical versatility and skill level.